SonnyWebDesign/wordpress-capistrano-boilerplate/README.md

 The shared folder will be created inside your `deploy_to` path followed by `shared` (eg. home/my_user/capistrano/wordpress-capistrano-boilerplate/stage/shared)

 ## Development with Gulp

+First of all, install all the Node dependencies with:

+    npm install

 We've already provided to place a `theme-dev` folder in your project's root directory.